Brilliant-Labs/pxt-microbit-v3/README.md

 This is the typical setup used by the MakeCode team to work on the microbit.

 1. Install [Node.js](https://nodejs.org/) 8.9.4 or higher.
+    node v14.15.4 is prefered
+    npm v7.5.6 is prefered

 2. Install [Docker](https://www.docker.com/get-started) if you plan to build ``.cpp`` files.
 3. Clone the pxt repository.
    Use the https address of repo to clone https://github.com/<repo_directory>/<repo_name>